delightedCrow/WallberryTheme/README.md

 | `addBackgroundFade`         | Array   | Adds darker gradient backgrounds to the top bar region and/or bottom bar regions of MagicMirror (helps with readability for bright or busy background images). <br><br> **Possible values:** `"top"` will add a gradient background to the top bar region, `"bottom"` will add a gradient background to the bottom bar region.
 Set to an empty list to remove all gradients.  <br>**Default value:** `["top", "bottom"]`
 | `clearCacheOnStart`         | Boolean | Clears Electron's cache on MagicMirror startup, preventing an issue where Electron would sometimes encounter a CORS error when trying to load a previously cached background image ([see this issue here for details](https://github.com/delightedCrow/WallberryTheme/issues/8)).  <br><br> **Possible values:** `true` (on) or `false` (off) <br>**Default value:** `true`

-## Changelog

-Visit the [Changelog file](CHANGELOG.md) to see the latest changes to the project :)

-## Attributions & Special Thanks

-- Thanks to the magnificent MagicMirror² community, y'all are creative and awesome <3
-- The light/dark detection functionality in [colorHelpers.js](colorHelpers.js) was taken from this wonderful [StackOverflow answer by ToniTornado](https://stackoverflow.com/questions/13762864/image-dark-light-detection-client-sided-script), and you can check out the [jsFiddle for it here](http://jsfiddle.net/s7Wx2/).
-- The color conversion functions in [colorHelpers.js](colorHelpers.js) were taken from the [colorsys](https://github.com/netbeast/colorsys) library by netbeast, and they saved me a great deal of time <3.

 ## Contributing

 Contributions of all kinds (pull requests, bug reports, feature suggestions, documentation, etc) are all welcome and encouraged.

+If you're enjoying the WallberryTheme and wanna make my day:

+* **:coffee: [Buy me a coffee](https://ko-fi.com/delightedcrow) :coffee:** and fuel my motivation for open source development ;)
-If you're enjoying the WallberryTheme and wanna make my day send me a pic or screenshot of your MagicMirror on the [MM forums](https://forum.magicmirror.builders/user/delightedcrow) or on [twitter](https://twitter.com/delightedCrow), I love seeing people's set ups :)
+* Send me a screenshot of your MagicMirror on the [MM forums](https://forum.magicmirror.builders/user/delightedcrow) or on [twitter](https://twitter.com/delightedCrow).

 Huge thanks to everyone who has contributed and made the WallberryTheme better!